This simple three-step guide will show you how to fit plaster coving and achieve a professional finish.

-How To Fit Plaster Coving
+How to Fit Plaster Coving – Step-by-Step Instructions

 1. Calculate How Much Coving You Need

-Do Your Sums
+Do your Sums

-Say you have a room 4m x 6m, you will require 4m+6m+4m+6m = 20m of coving
+Say you have a room 4m x 6m.
+This means you will require 20m of coving (4+6+4+6 =20).

 The coving you require comes in 4m strips.

-2. Prepare Coving And Fitting Area
+2. Prepare and Cut Coving

-Create a key
+Create a Key

-Make sure you cut the angle with the coving facing the right way as you will cut the piece differently depending on whether it’s an internal corner or external corner.
+Make sure you cut the angle with the coving facing the right way as you will cut the piece differently depending on whether it’s an internal or external corner.

 Pro Tip: When sawing the coving, use one hand to steady the coving whilst sawing with the other hand.
 You’ll find a crosscut saw with medium teeth and a rigid blade best for this job.

 Pro Tip: Cutting coving can produce fine dust, so protect yourself with goggles and a dust mask.
-Vacuum the area afterwards to remove all the dust.

 3. Fit Coving

-How to apply adhesive and attach to the wall
+How to Apply Adhesive and Attach to the Wall

 Place the coving in position and press it into place.
 Push along all parts of the coving to ensure it’s evenly secured to the wall.